Calibri: Availability

 Calibri was the default typeface of Microsoft Office and much other Microsoft software, replacing the previously used Times New Roman.

 Because of the long development of Windows Vista, Calibri's development – from 2002 to 2005 – occurred several years before the release of that OS.
 It was first presented in a 2005 beta of Windows Vista, then codenamed Longhorn, and first became available for use with the Beta 2 version of Office 2007, released on 23 May 2006.
 Calibri and the rest of the ClearType Font Collection were finally released to the general public on 30 January 2007, since when it has been released with most Microsoft software environments.

 Calibri is also distributed with Excel Viewer, PowerPoint Viewer, the Microsoft Office Compatibility Pack for Windows, and the Open XML File Format Converter for Mac.
 For use in other operating systems and web apps, a license may be obtained from LucasFonts or Ascender Corporation and its parent company Monotype Imaging.

 The Calibri Light font was introduced in Windows 8, and was retrospectively added to Windows 7 as part of a software update.
 In Microsoft Office 2013, Calibri Light is the default font for PowerPoint presentations and Word headings.

 In 2013, Google released a freely-licensed font called Carlito, which is metric-compatible to Calibri, as part of ChromeOS.
 Carlito's metric-compatibility ensures ChromeOS users can correctly display and print a document designed in Calibri without disrupting its layout.
 Carlito's glyph shapes are based on the prior open-source typeface Lato.

 On 13 July 2023, Microsoft announced that they would switch the default Microsoft 365 font from Calibri to their new font, Aptos.

 Awards

 Calibri won the TDC2 2005 award from the Type Directors Club under the Type System category.
 The Arabic typeface of Calibri won the 2nd Award of GRANSHAN 2016.

 In crime and politics

-Because of Calibri's position as the default font in Office, several cases have been reported in which documents presented in Calibri were shown to be forged thanks to a purported creation date before 2006, when Calibri was made available to the general public:
+Because Calibri was the default font in Microsoft Office from 2007 to 2023, several cases have been reported in which documents presented in Calibri were shown to be forged thanks to a purported creation date before 2006, when Calibri was made available to the general public: